saikesh7/my_project1/README.md

-it is to describe above the repo  to everyone involved in the project
+redme is to describe above the github repo  to everyone that involved in the project